 The State offers all covered members flu shots at State sponsored clinics each year.
-A complete schedule of all flu shot locations can be found here.
-(The Moderna COVID-19 Vaccine will be available at certain clinics.
-These dates are highlighted on the schedule in yellow.)
+A complete schedule of all state clinics will be available in Fall 2022.

 If you are unable to attend one of the scheduled Flu Vaccination Clinics call our local DOH Offices and make an appointment to receive your flu shot.
 A listing of our offices is available at http://doh.sd.gov/local-offices/child-family-services/default.aspx